 Massage & Myotherapy Australia's impact on the environment is relatively low with one centralised office in Melbourne.
-All committee meetings are convened by virtual meeting platform.
-The impact on travel has also been reduced this year due to the geographical makeup of the current Board with Board Meetings held online.
-Massage & Myotherapy Australia always embraces technology to reduce costs and will host the 2021 AGM online
+All committee meetings continue to be convened by teleconference.
+Massage & Myotherapy Australia always embraces technology to reduce costs and will host the 2022 AGM online.
 Massage & Myotherapy Australia is committed to ensuring our operations reduce the environmental impact where possible.
-This is done through the following strategies: